andraugust/andraugust.github.io/stat_thermo.md

 Thermal properties are relatively intuitive—we can feel the difference between hot and cold, we can see steam rising from a boiling pot of water, and we can warm ourselves by a fire.
 But that these things should occur due to the motion of atoms is far from obvious, and if we tried to predict any of them using classical or quantum mechanics directly we wouldn't get very far—there are just too many objects to consider.

 How many objects?
 A mole is the typical scale used to measure the number of objects in thermal systems, it's about $$10^{23}$$.
-To get a feel for this number, a mole of gas occupies about $$22$$ liters at standard temperature and pressure.
-To classically represent a mole of gas we have to list each atom's position and momentum—about $$10^{23}$$ numbers in total.
+To get a feel for this number, a mole of gas fills about $$22$$ liters at standard temperature and pressure.
+To classically represent a mole of gas we would have to list each atom's position and momentum—about $$10^{23}$$ numbers in total.
 This is an absurdly large number of numbers.
 It would take about $$10^9$$ supercomputers-worth of storage space to represent them all.
-Imagine the energy required to propogate the state one step forward in time, let alone accurately capture all relevant interactions—it's not happening.
+Imagine the computational energy required to propogate the state one step forward in time, let alone accurately capture all relevant interactions—it's not happening.

 Instead of tracking every object, it's much more practical to compute a small number of functions of state to get macroscopic properties such as temperature, pressure and energy.
 But this raises a question: if we're calculating functions of state, don't we need to know the state?
 The answer is technically yes, but practically no. Practically no because, as we'll see, when thermal systems come to equilibrium, quantities such as pressure, temperature and energy are effectively constant even though the underlying states that define them are continuously changing.

 Before going further, I'll mention that the word _state_ can be ambiguous in thermodynamics.
 It could refer to the state of macroscopic variables, like temperature and pressure, or it could refer to the configuration of the system, like the position and momenum of atoms (which is what I've been calling state so far).
 To disambiguate, configurations are called _microstates_ (even though they may be bigger or smaller than a micron) and macroscopic states are called _macrostates_.
+If I don't include the prefix it should be clear from context what I mean.

 Also, the word _thermodynamics_ should be defined.
 Thermodynamics is about thermal things changing, like when energy is absorbed, or pressure increases, etc. But changes are assumed to happen in a special way.
 They happen such that the system can be _treated_ like it's in equilibrium at all times, even though it really is changing.
 The way to accomplish this so-called "quasi-static" change is by evolving the system _very_ slowy so that after every infinitesimal change the system has enough time to settle to equilibrium before further changes are applied.

 The reason for making changes quasi-statically is because we want to treat thermal properties as constant throughout the system.
 For example, if a gas's volume decreases due to it's container contracting, initially its pressure will be higher near the container's surface, so pressure becomes a function of position, which is ok except that thermodynamics associates _a_ (one) pressure, volume, etc., with the system, so we let the new pressure spread uniformly throughout the gas before doing any kind of thermal analysis on it.
 There's an entire branch of physics dedicated to non-quasistatic change that's called non-equilibrium thermodynamics, but I won't say much about it in this post.
 (Footnote—I was tempted to synonymize  "quasi-static" with "dynamic equilibrium" due to the system being in equilibrium throughout its dynamics, but really dynamic equilibrium means something different.)

-Now, to start _doing_ thermodynamics requires its fundamental postulate:
+Now, to start _doing_ thermodynamics we need its fundamental postulate, sometimes called the "ergodic hypothesis":

-> In thermal equilibrium, each microstate of a system is equally likely to be observed at all times.
+> For a many-particle system in thermal equilibrium, each accessable microstate is equally likely to be observed at all times.

 From a classical mechanics perspective this sounds wrong.
 In CM, microstates follow a single deterministic trajectory through phase space, one determined by the system's initial conditions and whatever forces are involved—state-transition probabilities are delta functions along the system's one and only trajectory, not uniform distributions over phase space.
 How do we get away with this postulate?
 Well, it's a postulate, so really it can say whatever it wants…just as long as it corresponds to physical reality, which, as I'll show throughout this post, for large systems like those in thermodynamics, it does.

 ### Isolated Systems

 Isolated systems are a simple starting point.
 What can we say about them?
 We can say they have a number of particles $$N$$, a total energy $$U$$, and perhaps there are some constraints, like that the system is inside a volume $$V$$.
-Given these things we can try to figure out the number of ways that $$U$$ can be split amongst the particles while satisfying any constraints.
+Given these things we can try to figure out the number of ways that $$U$$ can be split amongst the particles while satisfying constraints.
 This number, called the system's multiplicity $$\Omega$$, is the number of microstates available to the system, it plays an important role in determining which macrostate a system equilibrates to when it interacts with another system.

 To get a feel for $$\Omega$$ I'll calculate it below for three example systems, then in the next section I'll show how it determines equilibrium states.

-__The Magnet.__ A simple model of a magnet is the two-state paramagnet.
+__The Paramagnet.__ A simple model of a paramagnet is the ideal two-state paramagnet.
 Its "particles" are dipole moments that align either with or against an external magnetic field.
 If we use energy units of $$\mu B$$, where $$\mu$$ is each dipole's moment (the same for all dipoles) and $$B$$ is the exteral field, then the energy of an aligned dipole is $$-1$$ and the energy of an anti-aligned dipole is $$+1$$ (so dipoles want to align with the field).

 The total energy is